 - Earthquake policy insurance: Coverage limit: $100,000, a deductible of 15%

 - Homeowners’ responsibility = 15% of $150,000 claim = $22,500

 - Leftover claim amount = $150,000 coverage limit – $22,500 deductible = $127,500

-- Insurance company pays out up to the coverage limit, dollar for dollar; in this case, that’s the max of $100,000
+- The insurance company pays out up to the coverage limit, dollar for dollar; in this case, that’s the max of $100,000

 In filing a claim for earthquake insurance, policyholders must inform their insurance company and let them know of the event and any apparent damages.
 Other faults leave no visible damage, so it cannot be easy to evaluate.
 So if your area is impacted, it might be better to have your home inspected, especially if it is an old house.